-Golf is considered a small segment of the betting industry.
-That doesn’t mean online sportsbooks don’t pump out the betting markets every weekend for PGA tournaments and beyond.
+Golf is still a small segment of the betting industry but that doesn’t mean online sportsbooks don’t pump out the betting markets every weekend for PGA tournaments and beyond.

 Most of the traditional lines for golf tournaments are set up as moneyline bets.
 Many sportsbooks will post spread bets as well.
 A golf spread bet is a margin by which a player will win a tournament or finish ahead of other competitors in her/his score.
 Below is a hypothetical example.